cobbzilla/vastra/README.md

 After cloning the repo, copy or symlink the `nerva/site` to someplace accessible via your web server.
 If you copied `nerva/site` to `<<docroot>>/nerva`, the Nerva Collector can be accessed via `https://yoursite.example.com/nerva/collect.html`

-### TODO: Nerva Workout
+### WIP: Nerva Workout

+Nerva Workout is a work in progress.
+Load `workout.html` to see it in action.
+It's pretty basic so far.

-Nerva Workout will extend Nerva Collect to coalesce raw GPS measurements into digested "virtual locations" by averaging recent values and discarding significant outliers.
+Nerva Workout extends Nerva Collect to coalesce raw GPS measurements into digested locations using Kalman filtering.

-Nerva Workout will:
+Nerva Workout will (eventually):
  * Draw a path on the map as you progress through your workout
  * Display speed and elevation information
  * Provide a CSV download of virtual (coalesced) data